Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 There are multiple ways to enable encryption.
 [This table](https://wiki.archlinux.org/index.php/disk_encryption#Comparison_table) might help to decide on wish to use.
 Also, if necessary, [prepare the disk](https://wiki.archlinux.org/index.php/Dm-crypt/Drive_preparation) by overwriting the entire partition/drive with random data, this will enable protection from cryptographic attacks or unwanted file recovery, this data is ideally indistinguishable from data later written by dm-crypt.

 Bellow I will describe the setup of `dm-crypt + LUKS` on a single partition layout **without** `LVM`.
-Keep in mind that I choose not to create a `LVM` volume because I will not take advantage of any of its features, and also that I have a separate `100MiB /boot` logical partition, that I **dont** enable encryption.
+Keep in mind that I choose not to create a `LVM` volume because I will not take advantage of any of its features, and also that I have a separate `100MiB /boot` logical partition, that I **don't** enable encryption.

 First setup a new dm-crypt device in LUKS encryption mode, mapped to the unencrypted partition.
-This will prompt for a passphrase, that will need to be typed at each boot into Arch.
+This will prompt for a passphrase that will need to be typed at each boot into Arch.

 Note that this command uses the default parameters of LUKS, [click here](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption#Encryption_options_for_LUKS_mode) to view the what is being used by default.